-Midnight Velvet reports to major credit bureaus, and extends credit to those with damaged credit.
-However, they may ask you for a down payment for your purchase instead of giving you full credit on your purchase.
+Midnight Velvet reports to major credit bureaus and extends credit to those with damaged credit.
+However, they may ask you for a down payment for your purchase instead of giving you full credit.

 Your interest rate on your Midnight Velvet account depends on your credit history.
 You can expect to pay anywhere between 5.75% and 25.99%.

 Seventh Avenue specializes primarily in home decor items and furniture.
 However, the company also carries women’s clothing, shoes, and accessories.
 You can also find kids’ clothing, shoes, toys, and gifts for special occasions, like graduations, weddings, anniversaries, etc.

 Seventh Avenue’s in-house credit offers low monthly payments and fast approval.
 A down payment option is available for those who can’t get approved via the company’s regular credit process.